robinchew/mvil/README.md

 Q: Is it fast?

-A: Probably not.
-I'm new to Kotlin/Java development.
-PR welcomed.
+A: Probably not, PR welcomed.
+I was more focused on laying the foundations for functional and declarative style of programming for Android.